yakorch/StreamOnWiki/README.md

 # StreamOnWiki
-Implementation of the project proposed on Big Data Processing course at UCU
+Implementation of the project proposed on Big Data Processing course at UCU.

+# Requirements
+- `Docker`
+- $8$ GB of RAM.

 # Start the Services

 ```
-docker compose up
+docker compose up -d
 ```